Making Vision Transformers Truly Shift-Equivariant: Conclusion

 \section{Conclusion}

 We propose a family of ViTs that are truly shift-invariant and equivariant.
-We have specifically redesigned four ViT modules, including tokenization, self-attention, patch merging, and positional embedding to theoretically guarantee circular shift-invariance and equivariance.
-Using these modules, we made Swin, SwinV2, MViTv2, and CvT, versions that are truly shift-equivariant.
-When tested under experimental conditions that match the theoretical setup, these models exhibit 100\% circular shift consistency and superior performance compared to baselines.
-Furthermore, on standard shifts where image boundaries break the theoretical assumptions, our proposed models remain more resilient to shifts with task performance on par with/exceeding the baselines.
+We redesigned four ViT modules, including tokenization, self-attention, patch merging, and positional embedding to guarantee circular shift-invariance and equivariance theoretically.
+Using these modules, we made Swin, SwinV2, CvT, and MViTv2 versions that are truly shift-equivariant.
+When matching the theoretical setup, these models exhibit 100\% circular shift consistency and superior performance compared to baselines.
+Furthermore, on standard shifts where image boundaries deviate from the theory, our proposed models remain more resilient to shifts with task performance on par with/exceeding the baselines.

 {A\arabic{section}} {A\arabic{table}} {A\arabic{table}} \thefigure{A\arabic{figure}} {A.Tab.\arabic{table}} {A.Abb.\arabic{figure}} \theequation{A\arabic{equation}} {A.Abb.\arabic{equation}}